amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 in fact, none of the original game menus are present.
-This greatly dampens the experience, especially because the music and menus are meant to settle you into a particular mood before playing that the MCC strips away; it almost feels like whitewashing the history of the series due to the amount of time we'd spend in those menus queueing for multiplayer matches or even leaving the menus on to listen to the music.
+This greatly dampens the experience, especially because the music and menus are meant to settle you into a particular mood before playing that the MCC strips away; it almost feels like overwriting the history of the series due to the amount of time we'd spend in those menus queueing for multiplayer matches or even leaving the menus on to listen to the music.
 Visit [halome.nu][hmenu] to see what I mean.
 For a long time I wouldn't even recommend playing _Combat Evolved (Anniversary)_ via the